yuki-kimoto/gitprep/swat/README.md

 # Configuration

+Admin account _SHOULD BE_ pre installed, test suite does not create one.

-Change admin login and password to whatever you need:
+Once account is created change admin login and password to reflect actual one:

     nano suite.ini